PR TOOLS & FAQS

 Here’s another example: In the month of August, there are only seven working days (that’s right, only seven!) that don’t fall on a holiday in one of the 54 African countries.

 In order to help PR professionals plan their press release distributions in Africa, APO has released a Calendar of non-working days in Africa.
-It’s available at http://apo-opa.com/calendar.php.
+It’s available at https://apo-opa.com/calendar.php.
 One look at the calendar, and you will realize that finding a day without a holiday in Africa can be tricky!

 If you need to distribute a press release in Tanzania in August, don’t do it on the 8, since it’s Nane Nane Day (Farmers’ Day).
 Do you want to target Burkina Faso?
 Forget about August 4, because it’s Revolution Day, and the next day, August 5, is Independence Day.
 Kenya?
 Uganda?
 Angola?
 Don’t waste time wondering if it’s a holiday.
 Instead, just check the APO Group Calendar of non-working days in Africa before planning your press release distribution.